push-protocol/Build-with-wallet-tracker/README.md

 ## Contributing

-Build with Wallet Tracker is an open source Project.
+Build with Wallet Tracker is an open source project.
 We firmly believe in a completely transparent development process and value any contributions.
 We would love to have you as a member of the community, whether you are assisting us in bug fixes, suggesting new features, enhancing our documentation, or simply spreading the word.

 - Bug Report: Please create a bug report if you encounter any errors or problems while utilising the Push Protocol.
 - Feature Request: Please submit a feature request if you have an idea or discover a capability that would make development simpler and more reliable.